DeepanshuDabas03/Distributed-Systems-ZeroMQ-RabbitMQ-gRPC/gRPC/Readme.md

 4. Run the seller script to interact with the platform as a seller and register and add products.
 Buyer than can wishlist a product and also can make purchases.

+## Contributors:

+-	This project was developed by Deepanshu Dabas and Rudra Jyotirmay as part of Assignment 1.